Indigenous name: Yawuru Country

 Known as the shorebird capital of Australia, Roebuck Bay is one of Australia’s 66 Ramsar-listed Wetlands of International Importance.
 Here, tens of thousands of migratory shorebirds – including the Critically Endangered Eastern Curlew – feed on the bay’s rich tidal flats in preparation for the long journey home to their breeding grounds in the Northern Hemisphere.

-From March until May annually, Broom Bird Observatory staff and guests watch as adult shorebirds depart for their northern breeding grounds thousands of kilometres away – sometimes in flocks of hundreds.
+From March until May annually, Broome Bird Observatory staff and guests watch as adult shorebirds depart for their northern breeding grounds thousands of kilometres away – sometimes in flocks of hundreds.

 But with a bird list boasting over 330 species within a 70km radius, the Broome region is home to incredibly diverse birdlife – and many species can be found within a stone’s throw of the observatory.
 Highlights include: